rootstrap/mobx-session/README.md

 }
 ```

-You can also use the decorator sintax
+You can also use the decorator syntax

 ```javascript
 import SessionStore from 'mobx-session';